captbaritone/webamp/docs/architecture.md

 ## CSS

 CSS style sheets are imported by the components which use them.
 Each rule is individually prefixed with the id `#winamp2-js` to prevent our style rules from "leaking" out onto other potential elements.
-For example, [98.js.org], includes `winamp2-js` on a page along with many other elements, and we want to be sure our rules for `.selected` elements do not apply to any elements outside of `winamp2-js`.
+For example, [98.js.org], includes Webamp on a page along with many other elements, and we want to be sure our rules for `.selected` elements do not apply to any elements outside of `#winamp2-js`.

 The nature of Winamp skins is such that most elements are absolutely positioned, and have an explicit size.
 There are a few down sides to our current approach: